la2050/archive/_projects/2016/fostering-safe-communities.md

-  * Continue to explore the needs of young women emancipating from the foster care system and meet with this population and the agencies to identify and create solutions for these women and the communities in which they reside
+  * Continue to explore the needs of young women emancipating from the foster care system and meet with this population and the agencies to identify and create solutions for these women and the communities in which they reside Please explain how you will define and measure success for your project.​: >- Hold one program each quarter with a minimum of 8 participants per class

+  A 95% completion rate

+  Reduction in number of assaults on women, including domestic violence

+  Decrease in reports of violence in homeless shelters

+  City, state and county allocate funds to provide solutions to violence in homeless and domestic violence shelters, and in the areas surrounding them How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/fostering-safe-communities/skild-prod.s3.amazonaws.com/myla2050/images/custom540/9273888445741-team90.jpg
 organization_name: 50/50 Leadership